tekumara/gh-doctor/README.md

 The GitHub CLI (gh) can [add an existing ssh key](https://cli.github.com/manual/gh_ssh-key_add) to your account.
 However:

-- gh is less secure.
-GitHub can only generate [long-lived OAuth tokens](https://github.com/cli/cli/issues/5924). gh persists these in the keychain, but `gh auth token` will [return the token in plaintext](https://github.com/cli/cli/issues/8237) bypassing any keychain security.
-Whilst gh-doctor must also use long-lived OAuth tokens, they don't leave memory and are never persisted.
 - gh doesn't modify your ssh config, or load the key into the ssh agent as per the [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 - gh doesn't diagnose and fix misconfigurations.
 Nor does it run idempotently.
+- gh-doctor tokens are never persisted.
+GitHub can only generate [long-lived OAuth tokens](https://github.com/cli/cli/issues/5924) which don't expire. gh persists these tokens in the keychain, but `gh auth token` will [return the token in plaintext](https://github.com/cli/cli/issues/8237) bypassing any keychain security. gh-doctor tokens are only used once in-memory.